k-venkatesan/composite-damage-prediction/data-generation/damage-patterns/README-damage_patterns.txt

 This directory comprises of the following folders:

-- Raw: Damage pattern images obtained directly from Abaqus
+- raw: Damage pattern images obtained directly from Abaqus
-- Processed: Outputs of raw damage pattern images being processed to remove white space bordering them
+- processed: Outputs of raw damage pattern images being processed to remove white space bordering them

 The following files are also present: